iamwatchdogs/Calculator_GUI/README.md

 - [**CalculatorView**](./src/calculator/CalculatorView.java "Goto CalculatorView.java"): This class acts as the **View** in MVC Architecture, which means that this class is responsible for handling all the GUI-related for this application.
 - [**CalculatorController**](./src/calculator/CalculatorController.java "Goto CalculatorController.java"): This class is the controller, according to MVC Architecture, takes care of all the event handling without interfering with the GUI element directly.
 This class will execute all the calculations and operations with the help of [CalculatorModel](./src/calculator/CalculatorModel.java "Goto CalculatorModel.java") class and also handles the exceptions that might occur while performing calculations and operations.

 I have spent quite a while on this small project trying to learn, understand and implement the concepts of the core Java while trying to implement the industrial standards _(Trying my best to be close to perfect)_.
-This project helped me get a good understanding of various concepts like MVC Architecture, OOPS, Java AWT, Regular expression, Lambda functions, a bit of generic & collection framework, Event Handling, Exception Handling, annotations, Java Docs, Debugging, PMD, etc. And I'm looking forward to using this small experience to build more greater stuff.
+This project helped me get a good understanding of various concepts like MVC Architecture, OOPS, Java AWT, Regular expression, Lambda functions, a bit of generic & collection framework, Event Handling, Exception Handling, annotations, Java Docs, Debugging, PMD, etc. And I'm looking forward to using this small experience to build greater stuff.

 > **Note** :
 >